uccser/cs-field-guide/csfieldguide/chapters/content/en/coding-encryption/coding-encryption.md

 {panel type="jargon-buster"}

-# Deciphering, Decrypting, Attacking, Cracking, Hacking, Cryptanalysts, Hackers, and Crackers
+# Deciphering, decrypting, attacking, cracking, hacking, cryptanalysts, hackers, and crackers

 There are various words that can be used to refer to trying to get the plaintext from a ciphertext, including decipher, decrypt, crack, and cryptanalysis.
 Often the process of trying to break cryptography is referred to as an "attack".